andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

 Email formatting is a solved problem. _Re_-solving solved problems always feels like madness to me.
 Why would you not lean on the experience of the entire Internet for something as common as this?

 There are various levels of strictness in the regular expressions that underpin the different options I listed above.
-Most of them are "healthily conventional” in comparison to the [official RFC](https://github.com/afair/email_address?tab=readme-ov-file#avoiding-the-bad-parts-of-rfc-specification) format of emails, which can allow overly unrealistic, but RFC-valid, machine generated email addresses.
+Most of them are "healthily conventional” in comparison to the [official RFC](https://github.com/afair/email_address?tab=readme-ov-file#avoiding-the-bad-parts-of-rfc-specification) format of emails, which can allow overly unrealistic, but RFC-valid, machine-generated email addresses.

 If I were to pick, I’d choose the straightforward `URI` option.
 The underlying regular expression is sufficiently flexible for all regular use.